krickert/search_indexer/README.md

 # search_indexer
 Welcome to the search indexing project.
-I've been working on search technologies for 15 years, and created this project to open source patterns I've seen in the industry that aren't easily done when doing searches.
+I've been working on search technologies for 15 years, and created this project to release code patterns I've seen in the industry that aren't easily done when testing new search technologies.

-So this this project indexes all of wikipedia.
-Next, it'll index web crawls.
+The biggest problem I've seen with search is indexing - the search portion is about 10% of a project.
+Wranging data into the engine is where most of the efforts are drawn.

+So if you want to test a new search engine - you need a ton of data that can easily be injested with the document already enhanced, than this is what you'd want.

+Right now the project just indexes wikipedia.
+I'm working on integrating the tika parser into the pipeline with a web crawler.
+This would allow for document enrichment for web crawling.

 Whenever I approach a new search project the biggest challenge always ends up being the indexing part and analytics.
 Today's modern search engines - both new and enterprise - already solve all the "hard" problems of scaling, speed, and up-to-date top-of-the-line search and relevancy sorting technologies.
 However, I have always had a hard time testing new technologies because it's simply hard to get a lot of documents in an index quickly. *Indexing is always the hardest part of search.*